rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-balancers/index.md

 |Service3 |

 <br>
-In our example, any traffic directed to port `80` on the host of the load balancer would alternate between Service1, Service2 and Service3 on the target port `80`.
-Any traffic directed to port `443` on the host of the load balancer would alternate between Service1, Service2 and Service3 on port `443`.
+In our example, any traffic directed to port `80` on the host of the load balancer would get round robin-ed to  Service1, Service2, Service3 on the target port `81`.
+Any traffic directed to port `8090` on the host of the load balancer would get round robin-ed to Service1, Service2, Service3 on port `8090`.
+Since no target port was set for the listening port `8090`, the target port will be the same as the source port.

 With our basic load balancing, it should solve the most basic use cases.
 There are limitations within the basic load balancing.
 If you want to load balance different services (i.e. virtual hosting) or listen using host headers/paths/ports, you can use our advanced routing options for more flexibility.